Zolizoli110/meeting-table/backend/README.md

 Start the application:
 `npm run start`
-- this will create and start the docker containar
+- this will create and start the docker container
 - then starts the server

 To stop the application container: